 At the foot of Ben Nevis is Ben Nevis Distillery where they use the source of the highest mountain in Britain to create whisky.
 You can take a guide around the Distillery to understand more about the whisky process and to sample a taste at the end.

 Scotland really is a great destination for solos.
-If we had to describe Scotland in three words it would be: breathtaking, historical, and of course, fun.
+Solo travel to Scotland for breathtaking scenery, plenty of history, and of course, plenty of fun.

 Scotland Group Tours

 If you’ve ever wanted to explore the history and culture of Scotland with a fun, knowledgeable tour guide who offers tips and real-life stories about the country, MacBackpackers have been offering Scottish adventures and Scotland sightseeing for the last 20 years.